Fabrice-Deshayes-aka-Xtream/XtreamToolbox/README.md

-# Xtream's ToolBox
+# Xtream's ToolBox - Customizable multifunctional toolbar

-> Barre d’outils multifonctions personnalisable
+> Note for non french people: even if this README is not yet translated in english, default language for the GUI toolbox is english so you won't be lost :-)

 <!-- @import "[TOC]" {cmd="toc" depthFrom=2 depthTo=6 orderedList=false} -->